TYPO3-Documentation/fluid-documentation-generator/README.md

 ```

 The resulting JSON file will contain all ViewHelpers in the PHP namespace `Vendor\MyPackage\ViewHelpers`.
 The result will be placed in a folder called `fluidDocumentationOutput`.
+The output folder can be changed
-In this example, the folder
+by providing the environment variable `FLUID_DOCUMENTATION_OUTPUT_DIR`.
+In the example, the folder
 structure will look like this:

 * fluidDocumentationOutput/